acw414/eLISA/README.md

   - write about how 3 scripts: masterscript joins them
     - add to flowchart maybe too?
   - change script to allow location input?
+  - add Python, R and Emily+Daniel? to references